 At the 2012 Games, Team GB’s wheelchair rugby team came 5th.
 Aaron was top goal-scorer, achieving more than half the team’s points.

-After a five-year break from wheelchair rugby to be with his family, Aaron is currently back in training for the rescheduled Tokyo Paralympic Games in 2021.
+After a five-year break from wheelchair rugby to be with his family, Aaron returned for the rescheduled Tokyo Paralympic Games in 2021, where the team won a historic Gold medal.

 He lives in Totton (near Southampton) with his wife Vicky and daughters, Ella and Chloe.